 Your Guide to BizTalk Message Context Properties whitepaper

-As you most likely are aware, when a document is received by a BizTalk Server adapter, the adapter creates a BizTalk message for the document.
-The BizTalk message contains the document that was received as well as a message context.
-The message context is a container for various properties that are used by BizTalk Server when processing the document.
-Each property in the Message Context is composed of three things, a name, a namespace, and a value.
+As you most likely know, when a document is received by a BizTalk Server adapter, the adapter creates a BizTalk message for it.
+The BizTalk message contains the received document and a message context.
+The message context is a container for properties used by BizTalk Server when processing the document.
+Each property in the Message Context consists of three parts: a name, a namespace, and a value.

-Message context properties are added to the message context throughout the lifetime of the message as it passes through the BizTalk Server.
+Message context properties are added to the message context throughout the message’s lifetime as it passes through the BizTalk Server.
 These properties:

 There are mainly two benefits of this context:

-• The first is to provide the various components of BizTalk, an easy access to these properties, without having to parse the message
+• The first is to provide the various components of BizTalk with easy access to these properties, without having to parse the message.

 • The second is to support content-based routing.